abhigupta4/kong-assignment/README.md

 ## Kafka Producer Application

 The Kafka Producer application reads data from a file (e.g., JSONL format or similar) and publishes it to a Kafka topic.
-It is designed to be modular and scalable.

 ## Kafka Consumer Application

 The Kafka Consumer application consumes messages from a Kafka topic, processes the messages, and writes the processed data to Elasticsearch.
-It is modular and configurable via environment variables or configuration files.

 ### Prerequisites
 - [Go](https://golang.org/doc/install) 1.16+ installed.